fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`delete` or :kbd:`backspace` or :kbd:`ctrl-h` removes one character forwards or backwards respectively.

-- :kbd:`alt-backspace` removes one word backwards.
-If supported by the terminal, :kbd:`ctrl-backspace` does the same.
+- :kbd:`ctrl-backspace` removes one word backwards and :kbd:`alt-backspace` removes one argument backwards.
+  On macOS, it's the other way round.

 - :kbd:`alt-<` moves to the beginning of the commandline, :kbd:`alt->` moves to the end.